jpgordon00/UnityFileDownloader/README.md

   </a>
 </p>

-> One small C# file that lets you concurrently download multiple files from any HTTPS endpoint using [UnityWebRequest](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html) on the Unity Platform.
+> One C# file that lets you concurrently download multiple files from any HTTPS endpoint using [UnityWebRequest](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html) on the Unity Platform.

 ## What does it do?
 - Download any amount of files concurrently!
 Its super fast!